ericyd/blog/content/drafts/i-am-a-web-developer-and-i-wrote-a-real-algorithm.md

 date:
 draft: true
 slug: i-am-a-web-developer-and-i-wrote-a-real-algorithm
----

-## TLDR
+description: >
   I've worked in tech for about 7 years - about 4 as QA and about 3 as a developer.
 Algorithms are a part of any software engineer's daily life, but the algorithms I wrote always seemed trivial and mundane compared to Real Algorithms™️ that I would see on LeetCode et. al. Today I wrote an actual breadth-first search algorithm that moved beyond the basic examples that are shown in most problem sets!
 Proof that even web developers sometimes need to know Real Computer Science™️.
+---

 ## The problem